-The COVID-19 pandemic also poses major challenges for banks' internal processes and controls, as many employees use mobile working options or work from home.
-Nevertheless, throughout the fiscal year, Siemens Bank succeeded in implementing all critical processes and controls without restrictions.
+The COVID-19 pandemic also continues to pose major challenges to the Banks' internal processes and controls, as many employees continue to predominantly use mobile or remote work.
+Nevertheless, throughout the 2021 fiscal year, Siemens Bank succeeded in implementing all critical processes and controls without restrictions.
 The Bank was not affected by any significant COVID-19-related absence of staff or failure of IT infrastructure.